atifaziz/CSharpMinifier/README.md

 lightweight in use and processing.
 It is implemented as a simple state machine and makes practically no heap allocations.

+While CSharpMinifier does detect some syntactic errors, like unterminated strings and comments, and reports them through raised exceptions, there should be no expectation that such checks will be maintained in future versions.
+After all, as stated earlier, the input C# source is expected to be syntactically correct and all results otherwise are undefined.

 ## Installation